DavidFirth/alt3/docs/_pages/about/tables-explained.md

   **This is the column that determines the ordering of teams** in the _alt-3_ table.

-  The _Rate_ --- or league points per effective match played --- is simply the ratio of two other columns in the table:
+  The _Rate_ --- or league points per effective match played --- is (normally, i.e., for teams that have not had any points deducted by the league) just the ratio of two other columns in the table:
   > **Rate = Pts &#247; ePld**.

+  Where any team has had points deducted by the league, the _Rate_ formula is generalized to
+  > **Rate = [(Pts + deduction) &#247; ePld] - [deduction &#247; seasonLength]**

+  where _seasonLength_ is the total number of matches that each team will play in the full season (for example, in a 20-team league the _seasonLength_ will be 38).
+  In other words, the normal _alt-3_ Rate is adjusted downwards by the appropriate per-match points deduction.

   Where a team's fixture schedule to date is unusually tough, or unusually easy, the _alt-3_ **Rate** will be substantially more informative than the simple tally of league points accumulated, as an indicator of current standing in the league.

 -----